Robert Maxwell: Later business activities

 For the last 32 years of his life, Maxwell lived at Headington Hill Hall, which he rented from Oxford City Council and described as "the best council house" in the country.
 It is now part of Oxford Brookes University.

 Maxwell was also the chairman of Oxford United, saving them from bankruptcy and attempting to merge them with Reading in 1983 to form a club he wished to call "Thames Valley Royals".
 He took Oxford into the top flight of English football in 1985, and the team won the League Cup a year later.
-Maxwell used the club's old grounds, close to his office at Headington Hill Hall, to land his helicopter—fans would chant, "He's fat, he's round, he's never on the ground".
+Maxwell used the club's old grounds, close to his office at Headington Hill Hall, to land his helicopter; fans would chant: "He's fat, he's round, he's never on the ground".
 Maxwell also bought into Derby County in 1987.
 He attempted to buy Manchester United in 1984 but refused owner Martin Edwards's asking price.

 Pergamon Press, a Soviet-friendly firm, published numerous Soviet science books in the West.
-A bugged version of the intelligence spy software PROMIS was sold in the mid-1980s for Soviet government use, with Maxwell as a conduit.
+A bugged version of the case management software PROMIS was allegedly sold in the mid-1980s for Soviet government use, with Maxwell as a conduit.

 Maxwell was known to be litigious against those who would speak or write against him.
 The satirical magazine Private Eye lampooned him as "Cap'n Bob" and the "bouncing Czech", the latter nickname having originally been devised by Prime Minister Harold Wilson (under whom Maxwell was an MP).
 Maxwell took out several libel actions against Private Eye, one resulting in the magazine losing an estimated £225,000 and Maxwell using his commercial power to hit back with a one-off spoof magazine called Not Private Eye.

-Israeli support
+Israeli espionage career

 1948 war

 A hint of Maxwell's service to Israel was provided by John Loftus and Mark Aarons, who described Maxwell's contacts with Czechoslovak communist leaders in 1948 as crucial to the Czechoslovak decision to arm Israel in the 1948 Arab–Israeli War.
 Czechoslovak military assistance was both unique and crucial for Israel in the conflict.
 According to Loftus and Aarons, it was Maxwell's covert help in smuggling aircraft parts into Israel that led to the country having air supremacy during the war.